The Innovative Finance ISA debt vs equity conundrum

 Clearly, there are ever-greater risks associated with this which bear little or no resemblance to those when lending through peer-to-peer.
 To their credit, HMT announced at the Autumn Statement that equity-based crowdfunding has not yet received the green light for IFISA, although they also made clear that there would be an ongoing consultation with the industry to explore the case for its inclusion.

-If this were to eventuate, it could set an alarming precedent for the future of IFISA, and open the door to further ‘misfits’.
+If this were to eventuate, it could set an alarming precedent for the future of the IFISA, and open the door to further ‘misfits’.
 Again, it is not our place to decide what deserves a place in the ISA framework and what doesn’t.
 But as experts in our specific field, we are well-placed to point out that such equity-based investments bear far more likeness to Stocks & Shares than they do P2P lending.
 Platforms like ours are different in structure to equity-based products, different in the risks and rewards offered, different in liquidity and flexibility, and different in the way we are regulated.

-Look after the IFISA, George!
+Look after the IFISA!

 Perhaps it was wishful thinking on our part to expect a Lending ISA, catered exclusively for peer-to-peer lending.
 Indeed, to create a different type of ISA for every form of investment is wholly unrealistic.
 However, what we don’t want to see is a situation arising whereby consumers are unable to compare apples and apples within the new IFISA, and, potentially to their detriment, end up with capital and/or interest losses as a result of a misunderstanding of the risk profile of their investments.

 Let’s hope sanity prevails, and that the IFISA ‘club’ remains exclusive to appropriate debt-based products.
-Experts predict that the P2P lending sector will swell from £3bn to £50bn within the next couple of years as a result of the Innovative Finance ISA, and it is our belief that consumers will enjoy the ride.
+Experts predict that the P2P lending sector will swell from £3bn to £50bn within the next few years as a result of the Innovative Finance ISA, and it is our belief that consumers will enjoy the ride.
 But this should be a ride in which the risks are clearly communicated, easy to understand, and not fudged by the presence of other entities in the same melting pot which are fundamentally dissimilar.